HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **template** Feature that supports generic types in functions and classes.
 Allows a function or class to work on many different data types without being rewritten for each one.
 **top-level const** The const that for example can be used to specify that a pointer is const, as opposed to the low-level const that is used to specify that the object that the pointer points at is const.
 **trailing return type** Function declaration syntax that ends with an arrow (->) and then finally the return type.
 Added to the language to support some special template cases but can also be used for more mundane function declarations.
+**type alias** A type alias is a different name by which a type can be identified.
+In C++, any valid type can be aliased so that it can be referred to with a different identifier.
 **type qualifier** Keywords that provide additional information about the variables they precede.
 The possible type qualifiers in C++ are const, volatile, and restrict.
 U
 -